Peer-reviewed veterinary case report

 Plain-English summary

-A 3-year-old Arabian mare was having trouble breathing in, which led to the discovery of a bone tumor (osteoma) in her frontal and maxillary sinuses.
-She had two surgeries to remove the tumor.
-A year later, she was doing well and showed no signs of breathing problems, although follow-up tests showed some regrowth of the tumor.
-Even after twenty-two months, she still did not show any signs of upper airway disease.
-Overall, the treatment was successful in managing her condition.
+A 3-year-old Arabian mare was brought in because she was having trouble breathing in (inspiratory dyspnea).
+After diagnosing an osteoma (a type of bone tumor) in her frontal and maxillary sinuses, the vet performed two surgeries to remove the tumor.
+A year later, the mare was healthy and showed no breathing problems, although some regrowth of the tumor was noted.
+Even after twenty-two months, she remained free of any upper airway issues.

 Abstract